zakrad/Proxies/README.md

 ### What is the difference between initializing the proxy and initializing the implementation?
 Do you need to do both?
 When do they need to be done?

+Initializing the proxy involves executing any necessary setup or configuration for the proxy itself.
+Like setting initial state variables.
+This initialization typically happens during the initial deployment of the proxy contract.
+Initializing the implementation involves executing any necessary setup for the logic of the contract.
+Like setting default parameters, like name, symbol and totalSupply of an ERC20 contract or any other actions specific to the contract's logic.
+This initialization process usually occurs when you upgrade the contract's implementation to a new version

 ### What is the use for the reinitializer?
 Provide a minimal example of proper use in Solidity

+The initialization functions use a version number.
+Once a version number is used, it is consumed and cannot be reused.
+This mechanism prevents re-execution of each "step" but allows the creation of new initialization steps in case an upgrade adds a module that needs to be initialized.

+A reinitializer may be used after the original initialization step.
+This is essential to configure modules that are added through upgrades and that require initialization.

+When version is 1, this modifier is similar to initializer, except that functions marked with reinitializer cannot be nested.
+If one is invoked in the context of another, execution will revert.

+Note that versions can jump in increments greater than 1; this implies that if multiple reinitializers coexist in a contract, executing them in the right order is up to the developer or operator.

+    contract MyToken is ERC20Upgradeable {
+        function initialize() initializer public {
+            __ERC20_init("MyToken", "MTK");
+        }
+    }

+    contract MyTokenV2 is MyToken, ERC20PermitUpgradeable {
+        function initializeV2() reinitializer(2) public {
+            __ERC20Permit_init("MyToken");
+        }
+    }